 The day the Crusaders lost Jerusalem – level 3

-For some people, the crusades is some medieval pastime full of knights and romantic adventures.
+For some people, the crusades are a medieval pastime full of knights and romantic adventures.
 The reality is very different.
 It is an intense 200-year-old clash of civilizations, Christians versus Muslims.
 A clash that could be simply described as the fight for Jerusalem.

 Jerusalem is a city where the holy places of three world religions, Judaism, Christianity, and Islam, are located.

-It is clear that whoever controls Jerusalem controls the access to all the holy places.
+Whoever controls Jerusalem controls access to all the holy places.
 In 1095, Muslims have already been in control of Jerusalem for 4 centuries.

 Pope Urban II is not happy about the situation, and he is determined to do everything possible to take Jerusalem from Muslim possession.
 In France, he announces the First Crusade.

 The Crusaders in present-day Turkey and Syria take over Muslim cities and kill all the inhabitants.
 After three years of travel, the Crusaders reach the gates of Jerusalem and eventually conquer the holy city.
 Here they kill all the inhabitants again.

 When Sultan Saladin comes to power, he wants Jerusalem back.
 In 1187, the Crusaders gather 20,000 men and are surrounded and defeated by the rocks called the Horns of Hattin.